soedinglab/binning_benchmarking/README.md

 ## Binning
 Refer to benchmarking_scripts.ipynb.
 Make sure the order of contigs in abundance matrix and assembly file are the same as GenomeFace assumes so by default.

-## Split bins
+## Split bins (multi-sample binning)
 By default, most deep learning methods can split bins by sample id in multi-sample binning mode (McDevol, VAMB and GenomeFace).
 But tools such as COMEBin and MetaBAT2 don't have an option for splitting bins.
-To perform splitting, use our script in the `util/` folder.
+To perform splitting, use our script in `util/`.

 `python splitfasta_bysampleids.py --input_dir <bindir> --output_dir <outputdir> --format <binformat|fasta>`

-This script assumes that sample ids are located inbetween `S` and `C` character.
-For example, for contig id `S1C141_284`, the script will detect sample id as `1`.
+This script assumes that sample id is located in-between `S` and `C` character.
+For example, from a contig id `S1C141_284`, it will detect `1` as sample id.

+## Remove redundancy (multi-sample binning)
+For this benchmarking, we mapped bins to source genomes to be used in AMBER for assessment as described in README.md in `util/`.
+However, it can be performed with de-replication approach `dRep` (https://github.com/MrOlm/drep).
+We leave the option to users choice.

 ## Assessment
 ### CheckM2